junxit/us-congress-bills-117/metadata.md

 - 2022-12-06 — Committee on Veterans' Affairs.
 Reported by Senator Tester without amendment.
 Without written report.
 - 2022-12-06 — Committee on Veterans' Affairs.
 Reported by Senator Tester without amendment.
 Without written report.
 - 2022-12-06 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 589.
+- 2022-12-19 — Amendment SA 6550 agreed to in Senate by Unanimous Consent.
+- 2022-12-19 — Amendment SA 6550 proposed by Senator Kelly for Senator Tester. (consideration: CR S7350; text: CR S7326-7327) In the nature of a substitute.
+- 2022-12-19 — Measure laid before Senate by unanimous consent. (consideration: CR S7305)
+- 2022-12-19 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S7326-7327)
+- 2022-12-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-12-19 — Senate amendment agreed to: Amendment SA 6550 agreed to in Senate by Unanimous Consent.
+- 2022-12-19 — Senate amendment proposed (on the floor): Amendment SA 6550 proposed by Senator Kelly for Senator Tester.
+- 2022-12-19 — Senate amendment submitted